 - Impacts associated with plastic packaging and supply-chain distribution

 As a widely used single-use product (for obvious reasons) toilet paper is a huge contributor to the environmental impact of flush toilets.
 To negate this, many consumers have chosen to use different methods such as bidet toilets or washable and reusable cloth wipes.
-Others choose to go with sustainable toilet paper brands that use paper pulp from sustainable forests, bamboo fiber, or recycled paper.
+Others choose to go with sustainable toilet paper or wet wipes brands that use paper pulp from sustainable forests, bamboo fiber, or recycled paper.

 Check out this short BBC Reel on the history of toilet paper use: